 - 1. Foreign Guides are Studio Guides delivering a tour in a language other than English or Spanish. - 2.
-Guides delivering a tour in a language other than English or Spanish shall be paid pursuant to the Foreign Guide rate. - The minimum call for a Spanish Guide or a Foreign Guide assigned to and/or delivering one (1) tour shall be four (4) hours. - 4.
+Guides delivering a tour in a language other than English or Spanish shall be paid pursuant to the Foreign Guide rate. - 3.
+The minimum call for a Spanish Guide or a Foreign Guide assigned to and/or delivering one (1) tour shall be four (4) hours. - 4.
 The minimum call for a Spanish Guide or a Foreign Guide assigned to and/or delivering two (2) tours shall be six (6) hours. - 5.
-English Guides assigned a shift of less than eight (8) hours shall be paid at a rate of straight time up to and including their fifth (5^{th}) tour.
-Any additional tour(s) shall be paid at a rate of time and one-half $(1\frac{1}{2})$ for the length of the additional tour(s). - 6.
-English Guides assigned a shift of eight (8) hours shall be paid at a rate of straight time up to and including their sixth (6^{th}) tour.
-Any additional tour(s) shall be paid at a rate of time and one-half ($1\frac{1}{2}$) for the length of the additional tour(s). - A V.I.P.
+English Guides assigned a shift of less than eight (8) hours shall be paid at a rate of straight time up to and including their fifth (5th) tour.
+Any additional tour(s) shall be paid at a rate of time and one-half ( $1\frac{1}{2}$ ) for the length of the additional tour(s). - 6.
+English Guides assigned a shift of eight (8) hours shall be paid at a rate of straight time up to and including their sixth (6th) tour.
+Any additional tour(s) shall be paid at a rate of time and one-half ( $1\frac{1}{2}$ ) for the length of the additional tour(s). - 7.
+A V.I.P.
 Studio Guide is a Studio Guide who has successfully completed V.I.P.
 Studio Guide Training.
 The minimum call for a V.I.P.
 Studio Guide assigned to and/or delivering a V.I.P.
-Tour is eight (8) hours.
+Tour, or working in V.I.P. reception area, is eight (8) hours.
 The minimum call for a V.I.P.
 Studio Guide assigned to and/or performing the duties of "Front Gate Enhancement" or distribution of flyers is four (4) hours.
 A V.I.P.
-Studio Guide assigned to and/or performing any of these duties shall be paid at the applicable V.I.P. rate.

-(j) STUDIO TOUR AMBASSADOR

-(k) TICKET SELLER

-(I) WARDROBE ATTENDANT

-Wardrobe employees assigned to and performing the work of a "seamstress/alternations" shall receive a one dollar (\$1.00) per hour premium or the Seamstress/Alternations rate for that day's shift, whichever is greater.
+Studio Guide assigned to and/or performing any of these duties shall be paid at the applicable V.I.P. rate. - (j) STUDIO TOUR AMBASSADOR - (k) TICKET SELLER - (I) WARDROBE ATTENDANT - 1.
+Wardrobe employees assigned to and performing exclusively the work of a "Wardrobe Alterations" shall receive a one dollar and twenty-five cents (\$1.25) per hour premium or the Wardrobe Alterations rate for that day's shift, whichever is greater.